Dynamic Pricing and Advertising with Demand Learning: Missing Proofs of Section

-\xhdr{Algorithm design idea: novel discretization scheme} Our algorithm employs a carefully-designed \emph{quality-and-price-dependent discretization} scheme.
-From the above example it is clear that we cannot uniformly discretize price and type using $\varepsilon$-grids, as we may not have any feasible advertising strategy under such discretization.
-And furthermore, the example shows that this difficulty cannot be fixed by simply adding the $\stateNum$ points in quality space to the discretized type space $\discTyepSpace$.
+\end{example} \xhdr{Algorithm design idea: novel discretization scheme} Our algorithm employs a carefully-designed \emph{quality-and-price-dependent discretization} scheme.
+The above example shows that we cannot uniformly discretize price and type using $\varepsilon$-grids, as we may not have any feasible advertising strategy under such discretization.
+And furthermore, it also shows that this difficulty cannot be fixed by simply adding the $\stateNum$ points in quality space to the discretized type space $\discTyepSpace$.
 Instead, in our discretization scheme, we first uniformly discretize the price space to an $\varepsilon$-grid $\discPrice$.
 Then to construct a discretized type space $\discTyepSpace$, in addition to the points on an $\varepsilon$-grid over $[0,1]$, we also include points $\{\inverseVal(p, \quality)\}$ for every price $p\in\discPrice$ and quality $\quality\in\qualitySpace$.
 This gives us a discretized type space $\discTyepSpace$ of size $\stateNum \pupper/\varepsilon$.
-We claim that our construction ensures that there exist near-optimal price and advertising strategy with support in the discretized type space $\discTyepSpace$.
-The proof of this claim requires a careful rounding argument, which forms one of the most involved parts of our regret analysis in Section \ref{sec:analysis}.
+We prove that our construction ensures the existence of a near-optimal price and advertising strategy whose support is in the set $\discTyepSpace$.
+Proving this claim requires a careful rounding argument, which forms one of the main technical ingredients for our regret analysis in \Cref{sec:analysis}.

-\subsection{Details of the proposed algorithm}
+\subsection{Details of the Proposed Algorithm}

-Our dynamic pricing and advertising algorithm jointly discretizes the price space and type space using the following {\em quality-and-price-dependent discretiztion} scheme: given parameter $\varepsilon$, we define
+Our dynamic pricing and advertising algorithm jointly discretizes the price space and type space using the following {\em quality-and-price-based discretiztion} scheme: given parameter $\varepsilon$, we define the following set: